 - Specify IKE FLEX to accept either IKEv1 or IKEv2 and then initiate using IKEv2.
 If IKEv2 initiation fails, IKE FLEX will not fall back to IKEv1.

 Diffie Hellman Select a Diffie Hellman group that is supported by your on-premises VPN gateway.
 This value must be identical for both ends of the VPN tunnel.
 Higher group numbers offer better protection.
 The best practice is to select group 14 or higher.
+Connection Initiation Mode Connection initiation mode defines the policy used by the local endpoint in the process of tunnel creation.
+The following modes are available.

 - (Optional) Under Advanced BGP Parameters, enter a BGP Secret that matches the one used by the on-premises gateway.